gmostofabd/PowerPointToMedia-PPTMagic/README.md

 2. **Creating GIFs from Slides**
    - Instructions for making animated GIFs from your slides.

 3. **Exporting as PDF**
    - How to save your presentation as a PDF document.

 4. **Saving Slides as Images**
    - Tips for exporting individual slides as JPEG or PNG files.

 ---

-## 💬 Contributing

-We welcome contributions!
-If you have tips, examples, or improvements to the tutorial, feel free to fork the repository and submit a pull request.

 ## 📞 Contact